Teradata/python-driver/README.md

 Considerations when using a CSV file:
 * Each record is on a separate line of the CSV file.
 Records are delimited by line breaks (CRLF).
 The last record in the file may or may not have an ending line break.
 * The first line of the CSV file is a header line.
 The header line lists the column names separated by the field separator (e.g. `col1,col2,col3`).
 * The field separator defaults to the comma character (`,`).
-You can specify a different field separator character with the `field_sep` connection parameter.
+You can specify a different field separator character with the `field_sep` connection parameter or with the `teradata_field_sep` escape function.
 The specified field separator character must match the actual separator character used in the CSV file.
 * Each field can optionally be enclosed by the field quote character, which defaults to the double-quote character (e.g. `"abc",123,efg`).
-Specify the `field_quote` connection parameter to override the default field quote character.
+You can specify a different field quote character with the `field_quote` connection parameter or with the `teradata_field_quote` escape function.
 The field quote character must match the actual field quote character used in the CSV file.
-* The connection parameters `field_sep` and `field_quote` cannot be set to the same value.
+* The field separator and field quote characters cannot be set to the same value.
 The field separator and field quote characters must be legal UTF-8 characters and cannot be line feed (`\n`) or carriage return (`\r`).
 * Field quote characters are only permitted in fields enclosed by field quote characters.
 Field quote characters must not appear inside unquoted fields (e.g. not allowed `ab"cd"ef,1,abc`).
 * To include a field quote character in a quoted field, the field quote character must be repeated (e.g. `"abc""efg""dh",123,xyz`).
 * Line breaks, field quote characters, and field separators may be included in a quoted field (e.g. `"abc,efg\ndh",123,xyz`).